ctsaitsao/covid-commando/README.md

 ### State Machine
 The state machine is the main controller that launches the program and determines robot actions for its current state. <br>
-The figure above shows all states and the actions to transition between states. <br>
 [More info on state machine package](state_machine/README.md) <br>

 ### Facial Detection and Temperature Reading